Approaches I Use in Therapy

 Acceptance and Commitment Therapy (ACT) is about maximising your potential for a more fulfilling life.

-• Developing skills to deal more effectively with difficult thoughts and feelings so these have less influence
+Developing skills to respond more effectively to difficult thoughts and feelings so they have less influence.

-• Clarifying your values to guide, inspire and motivate you to take action
+Clarifying your values to guide, motivate and support meaningful action.

-• Focusing your attention on things important to you and really engaging yourself in whatever you do
+Focusing your attention on what matters to you and engaging fully in the moment.

 • Mindfulness